coolpalani/installing-kubernetes-with-kubeadm/README.md

 corporate_proxy=http://10.1.14.89:3128/<br />

+## Step 0 Disable SElinux
+Edit /etc/sysconfig/selinux as follow:

+    # This file controls the state of SELinux on the system.
+    # SELINUX= can take one of these three values:
+    #       enforcing - SELinux security policy is enforced.
+    #       permissive - SELinux prints warnings instead of enforcing.
+    #       disabled - SELinux is fully disabled.
+    SELINUX=disabled
+    # SELINUXTYPE= type of policy in use.
+Possible values are:
+    #       targeted - Only targeted network daemons are protected.
+    #       strict - Full SELinux protection.
+    SELINUXTYPE=targeted

 ## Step 1: Set environment variables
 Execute the following in all the hosts (Change IPv4 addresses for yours):